Please consider downloading the latest version of Internet Explorer

 3. Restore building conditions (repair water damage, control musty odor, restore esthetic conditions, etc.)

-4. Maintain buildings and systems in a way to prevent or minimize the likelihood of mold contamination
+4. Manage building materials and systems in order to maintain the building/room integrity and to prevent the likelihood of mold contamination

-5. Establish conditions acceptable for the general patient populations (e.g., minimize potential for adverse health effects, etc.)
+5. Establish conditions acceptable for the building occupants (e.g., minimize potential for adverse health effects, etc.)

 • EH&S - Environmental Health and Safety